 An employer cannot lawfully dismiss because the employee:

 - Has asked for payment of their salary

 - Asked for the return of their passport

 - Asked for maternity leave/pay.

-A worker who has been employed for two years continuously can bring a formal unfair dismissal complaint.
+A worker who has been employed for two years continuously can bring an unfair dismissal complaint.
 If the complaint amounts to an assertion of a statutory right e.g request for payment of salary then dismissal is automatically unfair and there is no need to have two years continuous employment.